How to Fix ‘There are currently no power options available’ Issue?

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\Explorer

-4. Now look for the NoClose entry and double-click it
+4. Look for the NoClose entry and double-click it.

 Navigating to the Registry Files

-5. Change its value data to 0, then click OK
+5. Set its value data to 0 and click OK.

-6. Restart your computer and see if the issue is fixed.
+6. Restart your computer and check to see if the issue has been resolved.

-2. Open Restore Settings and click Next to start
+2. Open System Restore Settings and click Next to proceed.

 Click Next